CPC Village

-The CPC team will also be on hand to provide expert procurement information and further advice now that the Procurement Act 2023 has come into force earlier this year and want to hear about your procurement challenges and how we can further support you over a coffee and some free cake.
+Hosted with Crescent Purchasing Consortium, this dedicated area focuses on practical ways schools can maximise value without compromising quality.
+The CPC team will be on hand to provide expert procurement information and further advice now that the Procurement Act 2023 has come into force and want to hear about your procurement challenges and how we can further support you over a coffee and some free cake.

 Crescent Purchasing Consortium (CPC) is a not-for-profit registered charity, public sector buying authority that services the education sector.
 CPC’s portfolio of services and website provide its 10,500+ members with a one stop procurement shop for all buying and consultancy needs.